-Over the years, doctors signing physician employment contracts with small practices has become increasingly commonplace.
+Over the years, doctors signing physician employment contracts with small practices has become increasingly commonplace in Texas.

-Retaining an employment law attorney’s services to identify the obligations and expectations of either party to physician employment agreements can minimize future disputes.
+Retaining a physician employment contract attorney’s services to identify the obligations and expectations of either party to physician employment agreements can minimize future disputes.

 What Is a Physician Employment Contract?